- Height: 23-27 inches

 Cane Corso Basics

-Nobel and brave, the Cane Corso is strong in mind, body and conviction.
-His intelligence makes him the perfect candidate for high levels of obedience training, which is necessary due to the breed’s dominant nature.
-Cane Corsos are strong enough to take down the fiercest animals and are also willing to take out strangers, if not properly socialized.
+Noble and brave, the Cane Corso is strong in mind, body and conviction.
+His intelligence makes him the perfect candidate for high levels of obedience training, which is necessary due to the breed’s dominant nature and imposing size.
+Cane Corsos are strong enough to take down the fiercest animals and are also willing to take out strangers, if not properly socialized, so it goes without saying that training and socialization are a must.
 This dog is a fanatic when it comes to patrolling his home to protect his family from intruders, making him an incredible watchdog and guard dog.

 With an owner who is assertive and won’t let the dog take over as leader of the family, the Cane Corso makes a wonderful family companion.
 He is tolerant of kids in his family and will do all that he can to protect them from harm.
-To learn more about the Cane Corso, please continue reading.
+Loyal to a fault, Cane Corso is best described as a canine bodyguard- but his traits and personality make him much more than a personal protector.
+To learn more about the Cane Corso, read on.

 Nobel and brave, the Cane Corso is strong in mind, body and conviction.